liaochen1988/EchinocandinHeteroresistance/CNV_profiling/README.md

 CNV quant describes the quantitative copy number of the region where amplification or deletion occurs.
 If neither amplification nor deletion is detected, this feature has a value of 2.

-In the example code (main.ipynb), our algorithm was performed over 6 Candida parapsilosis isolates as a demonstration."
+In the example code (main.ipynb), our algorithm was performed over 5 *Candida parapsilosis* isolates as a demonstration."